Review launched into whether sentences of six-year-old boy’s killers were too lenient

-Arthur Labinjo-Hughes: Review into whether sentences of boy’s killers were too lenient

-The jail sentences of the couple who killed six-year-old Arthur Labinjo-Hughes are to be reviewed to “determine whether they were too low”, the Attorney General’s office has confirmed.

-Arthur was left with an unsurvivable brain injury while in the sole care of 32-year-old Emma Tustin, who was jailed for life on Friday after being convicted of murder by assaulting the defenceless child in Solihull on 16 June last year.
+Arthur was left with an unsurvivable brain injury while in the sole care of his stepmother, 32-year-old Emma Tustin, who was jailed for life on Friday after being convicted of murder by assaulting the defenceless child in Solihull on 16 June last year at her home in Cranmore Road.

 Tustin’s life sentence carries a minimum term of 29 years, while Arthur’s father Thomas Hughes was sentenced to 21 years for manslaughter.

+Jurors heard that the 29-year-old encouraged the killing of his son, whose body was found to be covered in 130 bruises, including by sending a text message to Tustin less than 24 hours before the fatal attack instructing her to “just end him”.

-The Attorney General’s office (AGO) confirmed on Saturday afternoon that the sentences are to be reviewed to asses whether they were too lenient.
+The AGO confirmed on Saturday afternoon that the sentences are to be reviewed to asses whether they were too lenient.

 It came after local MP Julian Knight announced his intention to refer the sentences for review, writing on Twitter: “I’ve just laid flowers at the shrine for young Arthur, lots of touching tributes from local residents and people around Solihull.